Taxation in Scotland: Value Added Tax (VAT)

 Under the terms of the Scotland Act 2016, VAT became an assigned tax, meaning a proportion of VAT revenues would be directly assigned to the Scottish budget each year.
 This has resulted in a reduction in the block grant the Scottish Government receives for spending.
 The proportion would be the first 10p of the standard rate of VAT and the first 2.5p of the reduced rate of VAT raised in Scotland.

 As of November 2025, the Scottish Government and UK Government continues to collaborate to streamline processes for determining specific methodology for calculating how much Scotland receives through this means of revenue.
 HM Revenue & Customs retain the responsibility for collecting VAT across the United Kingdom, with the UK Government remaining responsible for the operation of VAT.

+Air Departure Tax

+The Scotland Act 2016, devolved Air Passenger Duty to the Scottish Government and legislation to introduce Air Departure Tax was passed in the summer of 2017 and was due to begin operations on 1 April 2018.
+However, on 22 November 2017, the UK and Scottish Ministers announced their intention to delay the introduction of ADT until issues were resolved regarding the tax exemption for flights departing airports in the Highlands and Islands of Scotland.
+The tax is due to be introduced in 2027.
+Air Passenger Duty currently continues to apply for airports in Scotland and HMRC has continued to administer APD in relation to flights in Scotland.

 Reserved taxes

-The following taxes are reserved to His Majesty's Government, and are collected by HM Revenue & Customs (HMRC):
+Many aspects of taxation collected in Scotland, nonetheless, remain reserved to His Majesty's Government, and are collected by HM Revenue & Customs (HMRC).
+These include: